Skip to content

 • permission to load a local EasyEDA Pro extension

-Run from the repository root:
+From the repository root:

 bash